PrimeTimeTran/next-blog/data/blog/flutter/flutter-tiktok-2.md

 }
 ```

-We add everything inside of a Column
+- **Line 6:** We add everything inside of a Column
-We define the ListView scrollDirection as horizontal.
+- **Line 12:** We define the ListView `scrollDirection` as horizontal.
+- **Line 13:** We pass the `itemBuilder` parameter a function which returns a widget for each instance within our scroll.
+In other words this function is used to create each item in the horizontally scrolling list of friends with recent stories.

 ![Inbox Page](https://i.imgur.com/hLOhMvU.png)